 Dried leaves are assessed by eye.
 The color of the leaves, their size, form, regularity and beauty are all important criteria that contribute to the initial appeal.

 The leaves are then smelled.
 After that, they are brewed and here again the eye judges the color, radiance and more or less cloudy appearance of the liquid.

-Lastly, smell and taste enter the picture, to distinguish roundness, mildness, power, astringency and flavour...
+Lastly, smell and taste enter the picture, to distinguish roundness, mildness, power, astringency and flavor...

 The wet leaves are smelled.
 This provides information on the bouquet of the tea.
 Then retro-olfaction comes into play: this consists of the impressions obtained when you sip the liquid, keep it in your mouth and exhale through the nose.
-In this way, the flavours are perceived differently.
+In this way, the flavors are perceived differently.

 To try a tea, our experts recommend using a "tasting set", which is the equipment par excellence of tea tasters throughout the world.